Admissions are on a semester-by-semester basis and applications for both part-time and full-time students are accepted.

 - Minimum three years’ work experience or be currently enrolled in a graduate degree program elsewhere

-- The ability to thrive in a rigorous academic environment
+- English fluency and the ability to thrive in a rigorous academic environment

 Applicants who are currently enrolled in an undergraduate program elsewhere may be eligible to apply to the Special Student Program.

-In addition to the requirements above, international students must have IELTS or TOEFL test scores from the past two years to apply.
+Non-native English speakers: In addition to the requirements above, non-native English speakers must have IELTS or TOEFL test scores from the past two years to apply.
 IELTS results are strongly preferred.
 Compelling candidates will score 7.5 or better on the IELTS, 100 or better on the internet-based TOEFL, or 600 or better on the paper-based TOEFL.
 Please see our page of international students' Frequently Asked Questions for additional details about studying as an international student.